SixArm/sixarm_shell_random_scripts/README.md

   * `random-uuid-upper`: UUID in upper case.
   * `random-uuid-lower`: UUID in lower case.
   * `random-word-characters`: Word characters A-Z a-z and underscore.
-  * `random-xid`: XID, which is 32 hexdecimal characters in lower case.
+  * `random-zid`: ZID, which is 32 hexdecimal characters, lower case.

 Random text generators for companies: